 - Unsalted butter.

-- Vegetable oil: I generally use sunflower oil which is neutral, but coconut oil and canola work well.
+- Vegetable oil: I generally use neutral sunflower oil, but coconut oil and canola work well.

 - Eggs: large, fresh.

 - Baking powder: make sure it's not expired.
-It's used as a leavening, to make the raspberry muffins rise as they should during baking.
+It's used as a leavening, to make the raspberry muffins rise during baking.

 - Salt: I like to use kosher salt when baking.
 But regular table salt works just fine.